 The global residential battery market is segmented by type.

-Based on type, the global residential battery market is bifurcated into lithium-ion and lead-acid batteries.
+the global residential battery market is bifurcated into lithium-ion and lead-acid batteries.

 Lithium-ion (Li-ion) batteries have several technical advantages compared to alternative technologies like lead-acid batteries.
 For example, rechargeable Li-ion batteries offer cycles of more than 5,000 times, while lead-acid batteries often only last 400–500 cycles.
 Li-ion batteries do not require as much maintenance or replacement as lead-acid batteries.
 In contrast to lead acid batteries, which consistently lose voltage during the discharge cycle, lithium-ion batteries maintain their voltage, allowing for higher and longer-lasting electrical component efficiency.
 Li-ion batteries have a higher initial cost, but when lifespan and performance are considered, their actual cost is significantly lower than lead-acid batteries.